rasmusfreund/bioinf-prog-course/book/chapters/05_the_order_of_events.md

 To be able to talk concisely about programming (and to receive more useful help from your instructors) you need a bit of vocabulary.
 Statements and expressions are two such words that you need to know.
 Distinguishing between statements and expressions will help us talk about the code we write.

 - A **statement** is a line of code that performs an action.
-Python evaluates each statement in turn until it reaches the end of the file (remember oath 2?). `print(y + 7)` is a statement and so is `x = 14`.
+Python evaluates each statement in turn until it reaches the end of the file (remember oath 2?). `print(y * 7)` is a statement and so is `x = 14`.
 They each represent a full line of code and they each perform an action.

-- An **expression** is any piece code that reduces to one value. `y + 7` is an expression and so is `4 + 7 * 14 - x` and `4 > 5`.
+- An **expression** is any piece of code that reduces to one value. `y * 7` is an expression and so is `y * 7 + 14 - x` and `4 > 5`.

 We will talk more about how expressions are handled by Python in the next section, but right now it is important that you understand that statements *do something* while expressions are things that reduces to a value.
 Hopefully, this distinction will be clearer when you have completed the following exercises.

 #### Exercise
-Did you notice in the above examples that `print(y + 7)` is a statement and `y + 7` is an expression?
+Did you notice in the above examples that `print(y * 7)` is a statement and `y * 7` is an expression?
 Yes, expressions can be part of statements.
-In fact they very often are.
+In fact they most often are.
+Similarly, expressions are often made up of other smaller expressions.
+E.g. `y * 7` is part of the larger expression `y * 7 + 14 - x`.

 Take a look at this code:

 ```python
 x = 5